Valentina Monakhova

-Valentina Vasilievna Monakhova (Валенти́на Васи́льевна Мона́хова; born August 23, 1932, in Leningrad, USSR) is a Soviet Russian painter, watercolorist, graphic artist, and art teacher, living and working in Saint Petersburg regarded as one of representatives of the Leningrad school of painting.
+Valentina Vasilievna Monakhova (Валенти́на Васи́льевна Мона́хова; born 23 August 1932 in Leningrad, USSR) is a Soviet Russian painter, watercolorist, graphic artist, and art teacher, living and working in Saint Petersburg regarded as one of representatives of the Leningrad school of painting.

 Biography

-Valentina Vasilievna Monakhova (born Valentina Vasilieva) was born August 23, 1932, in Leningrad, USSR.
+Valentina Vasilievna Monakhova (born Valentina Vasilieva) was born on 23 August 1932 in Leningrad, USSR.
 In 1952 she entered the painting department of the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin.
 She studied at Leonid Khudiakov, Vasily Sokolov, Valery Pimenov, Alexander Zaytsev.

 In 1958 Valentina Monakhova graduated from Ilya Repin Institute, Boris Ioganson personal art studio.
 Her graduation work was genre painting named "Uzbek Family", painted on the material of artist's journeys in Central Asia.

 Valentina Monakhova began to participate in Art Exhibitions Since 1959.
 She paints portraits, genre paintings, landscapes, still life, sketches from the life.
 Valentina Monakhova works in the technique of oil painting, tempera painting, and watercolors.
 Her personal exhibition was in 1985 in Leningrad.